-

 Homicide

-On September 30, 1991, Tom Mather, 32, was shot in the head and stabbed several times in his home on County Road X-40 one mile north of the West Liberty exit off Interstate 80.
+On Monday, September 30, 1991, Tom Mather, 32, was shot in the head and slashed several times in his home on County Road X-40 one mile north of the West Liberty exit off Interstate 80.

-His wife, 24-year-old Dawn (Woodard) Mather — to whom he’d been married just one year and one month — said he was shot by an intruder.
-She escaped to a nearby farmhouse owned by Mark and Mary Mather.
+His wife, 24-year-old Dawn (Woodard) Mather — to whom he’d been married just one year and one month — said he was shot by a naked intruder and that she (also naked) escaped to a nearby farmhouse owned by Mark and Mary Mather.

-Ironically, Tom Mather’s parents — Stewart of Mildred Mather of West Branch, Iowa — sided with Dawn, insisting their daughter-in-law of 13 months had nothing to do with Tom’s death.
-In fact, they blamed the insurance company for planting the “public seed of suspicion” that Dawn Mather played a role in their son’s murder.
+Tom Mather’s parents — Stewart and Mildred Mather of West Branch, Iowa — sided with Dawn, insisting their daughter-in-law of 13 months had nothing to do with Tom’s death.
+In an ironic twist, the Mathers accused Principal Financial of planting the “public seed of suspicion” that Dawn Mather somehow played a role in their son’s murder.

 This is what the Mathers said Dawn told them about the night their son was killed (as published in the above referenced Gazette article):